Waziup/WaziCloud/deis/README.md

 ====

 Waziup uses DEIS to provide a Platform as a Service layer.
-DEIS allows end users to 'push' there source code programs, which is compiled and deployed on Kubernetes.
+DEIS allows end users to 'push' their program source code, which is compiled and deployed on Kubernetes.
 DEIS is itself installed inside [Kubernetes](../kubernetes/INSTALL.md).

 Installation